miayam/miayam/src/pages/about.md

 No!
 This blog is not built on top of *Gatsby*, *NextJS*, or *Svelte*.
 It's just a boring old static site you found in the 90s.
 Some pages look like SPA (Single Page Application) but they are not.
 More on that later.

 Here's the deal: WordPress gives out data through its REST API endpoint.
 Eleventy generates static sites from it.
 Nothing less.
 Nothing more.

-For more info, please visit (https://docs.miayam.io)[https://docs.miayam.io].
+For more info, please visit [https://docs.miayam.io](https://docs.miayam.io){ :target = "_blank" }.

 As dull as one might expect, I still follow the best practice.
 I take whatever Addy Osmani has to say to heart.
 Critical path CSS, lazy loading, PWA, prefetching, caching, etc.